 They kill us for their sport.

 The failure of the ‘all-pregnant sphere’ to deliver its message perhaps refers again to the crystal ball and the difficulty of reading what it shows.

 [Stanza 5] Among the compressed and difficult language can be made out a possible reference to the airmen – ‘winged men’ – whose crucial part in future warfare Kipling foresaw.
-(It was at the end of 1903, the year in which this collection was published that the Wright brothers achieved their first powered flights.)
-Yet the notion that ‘our lives’ all will be taken to make up the huge total that is required for the giant day to come seems like a glimpse of a catastrophe that is personal, one that would arrive for Kipling in 1915 with the death of his son John at the front.
+(It was at the end of 1903, the year in which this collection was published, that the Wright brothers achieved their first powered flights.)
+Yet the notion that ‘our lives’ will be taken to make up the huge total that is required for the giant day to come seems like a glimpse of a catastrophe that is personal, one that would arrive for Kipling in 1915 with the death of his son John, at the Front.

 ©Mary Hamer 2007 All rights reserved